ohalloranjm/tatterpig/backend/backend-api.md

 }
 ```

-A Label object represents a label, or custom field, owned by a specific user that can be attached to any number of sheets owned by that user.
+A Label object represents a custom field (label) owned by a specific user that can be added to (associated with) any number of sheets owned by that user.
 It contains the following fields:

 - `id` (integer): Unique database identifier
 - `ownerId`: Database identifier of the user who owns the label